jenkinsci/checks-api-plugin/docs/consumers-guide.md

 ## Integration Testing

-An implementation of `ChecksPublisher` that captures all published `ChecksDetails` is provided in the `test` classifier, as `io.jenkins.plugins.checks.api.test.CapturingChecksPublisher`.
+An implementation of `ChecksPublisher` that captures all published `ChecksDetails` is provided in the `test` classifier, as `io.jenkins.plugins.checks.util.CapturingChecksPublisher`.

 Adding the factory for this publisher as a `TestExtension` will allow inspection of published checks after running a job on a `JenkinsRule`.